Home Doh Ref

 Command-Line Reference

-# Run the auto-packager to update manifests and perform checks
+# Run the auto-packager to scan and generate manifests (no remote installation)

 doh update